microsoft/Windows-Containers/helpful_tools/Install-DockerCE/README.md

         Accept wildcard characters?  false

     -ContainerBaseImage [<String>]
-        Use this to specify the URI of the container base image you wish to pull
+        Use this to specify the URI of the container base image you wish to pre-pull

         Required?                    false
         Position?                    named